 Contract Administration vs Contract Management

-There should be no conflict or confusion, within a business, between Contract Administration and Contract Management.
+There should be no conflict or confusion, within a business, between Contract Admin and Contract Management.
 Instead, both functions need to work collaboratively together to ensure success.

 There are seven stages in which contract management practices take place.
 These are: